jankeromnes/gecko-dev/media/libyuv/libyuv/docs/filtering.md

     dx = src_width / dst_width;

-e.g. If scaling from 1280x720 to 640x360, the step thru the source will be 2.0, stepping over 2 pixels of source for each pixel of destination.
+e.g. If scaling from 1280x720 to 640x360, the step through the source will be 2.0, stepping over 2 pixels of source for each pixel of destination.

 Centering, depends on filter mode.